3 Top Picks

 There are plenty of reasons why Glock is so highly-trusted, both among police forces and citizens.
 It’s always been known for being reliable.
 And it certainly doesn’t hurt that the 10mm Glock is user-friendly and accessible.

-The G40 is further evidence that Glock doesn’t like to get too comfortable.
+The Glock G40 is further evidence that Glock doesn’t like to get too comfortable.
 Now a 4th generation pistol, improvements keep coming to ensure that consumers are getting the very best that Glock has to offer.

 Glock G40 Technical Specifications: | |